Get inspiration on bringing luxe home with these grand spaces...

-Looking for modern, elegant interior inspiration for your living room?
+Looking for luxe, chic and elegant living room ideas?
 These gorgeous grand spaces have more than just a dose of glamour.

 Luxe and layered, they are brimming with unique decorating ideas, from designer lighting to statement art, and from classic features to punchy colours and modern furniture and accessories.

 An elegant palette of soft greys and chalky blues unites this room, with unexpected pops of industrial lighting and edgy art.
 The style may look upmarket, but there’s plenty of high street mixed in with high end.
 The French Regency-style fireplace, which was in the house when it was bought, goes nicely with the new parquet.

 Get the look: The Chesterfield is by Old Boot.
 The cushions are by Designers Guild.
 The throw is by Cologne & Cotton.
 These are Pollock chairs by Julian Chichester.
 The vase is by Jonathan Adler.

 A simple white theme is made interesting through sculptural, rounded furniture and accessories that echo the curves of the living room.
 The sinuous pieces of mid-century designer Vladimir Kagan inspired the design of the bespoke sofa.